vincentbarr/vincentbarr.github.com/_posts/2012-10-17-waterfall-swing.md

 layout: post
 title: "Waterfall Swing"
 category: essais
 excerpt: I'd like to try this.
+comments: true
 ---

 Presented at the [World Maker Faire](http://makerfaire.com), a swing that rains without getting the rider wet.
 Awesome.